 Crochet dazzles, DeJong homers as White Sox beat Braves 3-2

+“Huge team win,” Crochet said.
+“It was gritty, especially there at the end.”

+Michael Kopech needed five outs and 39 pitches for his first professional save.
+He came in with two on in the eighth and pitched out of a bases-loaded jam.

-Michael Kopech pitched out of a bases-loaded jam in the eighth and gave up a solo drive to Marcell Ozuna with one out in the ninth.
-He walked Michael Harris II with two out sand gave up a single to Orlando Arcia, putting runners on first and second, before retiring Travis d’Arnaud on a pop fly for the save.
+In the ninth, he gave up a solo homer to Marcell Ozuna with one out and ran into more trouble with two outs.
+He walked Michael Harris II and gave up a single to Orlando Arcia, putting runners on first and second, before retiring Travis d’Arnaud on a pop fly to end the game.

 Gavin Sheets and Andrew Vaughn hit RBI singles, and the White Sox overcame two home runs by Ozuna to win after an 0-4 start.